EV Charger on a Budget: How to Charge at Home for Under $500

 There's real money available to offset charging costs.
 Most people don't claim it because they don't know it exists.

-The Alternative Fuel Vehicle Refueling Property Credit covers 30% of equipment and installation costs, up to $1,000 for residential installations.
-This applies to the charger unit, wiring, outlet, labor, and permit fees.
-File with Form 8911 on your tax return.
+The Alternative Fuel Vehicle Refueling Property Credit covered 30% of equipment and installation costs, up to $1,000 for residential installations, counting the charger unit, wiring, outlet, labor, and permit fees.
+The One Big Beautiful Bill Act moved its termination up from December 31, 2032 to June 30, 2026, so a charger placed in service on or after July 1, 2026 does not qualify.
+Budget your install without it.

 State Rebates

-Many states offer additional rebates on top of the federal credit.
+With the federal credit gone, state programs are where the remaining savings are.
 Examples: California offers up to $2,500 through CALeVIP, Oregon provides up to $1,000, and Connecticut offers $500.
 Check your state energy office website for current programs.

 Utility Programs